Russell-Waterhouse/blog/content/post/web_stack.md

 I don't like the idea of a hosting provider owning my code that much.

-#### Remix
+#### React Router v7 Framework Mode (Formerly Remix)

-Remix is second-place in this race and, until a few days ago, I believed it to be the right answer.
+React Router v7 Framework Mode is second-place in popularity to Next.
+Until a few days ago, I believed it to be the right answer.
 However, there are a few things that have happened that give me pause.

-Remix eventually became "framework mode" in React Router v7.
+Before the framework now known as React Router v7 Framework mode came to be, it was known as Remix.
+The Remix team and the React Router team saw much overlap between what they were doing, and since Remix was built on React Router, they decided to merge Remix into the v7 branch of React Router and call it framework mode.
 At this point, if you wanted all the nice Remix features, you just used React Router v7, and Remix as a framework was done.
 I was okay with this.

-Then, a few days ago, they came out with Remix v3, which is starting with a fork of Preact, and isn't related in any way at all to Remix v2 or React Router v7.
+Then, a few days ago, they announced Remix v3, which is starting with a fork of Preact, and isn't related in any way at all to Remix v2 or React Router v7.

 Speaking candidly, I do not know what they were doing when they made this decision, and it leads me to question the future of both Remix AND React Router v7.

 When the people in charge of this framework are forking frameworks and completely abandoning versioning conventions, I question whether either "Framework mode React Router v7" OR Remix will last 10 years without requiring everyone who uses their frameworks to completely re-write their frontends.

+Don't take this the wrong way, I like what these creators have put fourth in Remix and I like the principles they've outlined in their announcement, but I have no faith that their work will last the 10 years without a rewrite that I'm hoping for.

 ### Other Meta-Frameworks